 MULTIPLE SCLEROSIS

-Medical doctors do not know the cause of MS. However, my experience is that mercury and copper toxicity always are involved.
+Medical doctors do not know the cause of MS. However, our experience is that mercury and copper toxicity are always involved.
 Also, an infection that affects the thyroid and maybe the nervous system may be involved.
+Iron toxicity may also be involved, in some cases.

 Copper is required to form the myelin sheath on the nerves.
 In MS, this sheath is not maintained correctly, and this is the cause of the symptoms.
 When copper is toxic in the body, it builds up in an unusable form.
-The infection may also affect the myelin sheath as well.
+An infection may also affect the myelin sheath.

 CORRECTION OF MS

-1. Remove all silver amalgam dental fillings as soon as possible.
-This is a very important step.
+1. Have all silver amalgam dental fillings removed as soon as possible.
+This is an important step because they contribute to mercury toxicity.

 SYMPATHETIC DOMINANCE AND MS

-A critical tissue mineral pattern called sympathetic dominance shares a number of important qualities with the symptoms of MS. It may not be revealed on early mineral analyses because it can be masked by other imbalances, but it often shows up quickly.
-Traits seen in some MS patients that are also associated with sympathetic dominance pattern include:
+The tissue mineral pattern called Sympathetic Dominance Pattern shares a number of important qualities with the symptoms of MS. Traits seen in some MS patients that are also associated with sympathetic dominance pattern include:

 1) Sensitivity to heat.